On the Real Zeroes of Half-integral Weight Hecke Cusp Forms, II: Proof of Theorem

 and

-Choose $h$ to be a non-negative smooth function that is supported in the interval $[1,9/2]$ and is identically one in $[3/2,4]$.
-With the above notation the quantity we need to bound is by Markov's inequality
+Choose $h_1$ to be a non-negative smooth function that is supported in the interval $[3/2,9/2]$ and is identically one in $[2-\eps,4]$ for some small fixed $\eps>0$.
+With the above notation we have by Markov's inequality that

 By opening the absolute square the inner sum over $x\sim X$ can be rearranged into

 Let us first focus on the diagonal terms with $d_1=d_2$.
 In this case the total contribution to (\ref{application-of-Chebyshev}) is given by